-indicator report by the federal statistical office shows an increase in total raw material productivity.
-However, it is debated whether this metric adequately reflects the optimization of economy-wide resource use, as desired in a CE.
-Scientists argue that productivity indicators do not reflect resource consumption in absolute terms, because economic growth might outpace productivity gains, resulting in an absolute increase of resource consumption.
-Additionally, the current DNS Indicator Report reveals, that only marginal improvements to reach national targets in context of SDG Goal 12 have been achieved.
-As an example, CO2 emissions from private households, including the emission content of consumer goods and emissions from the combustion of biomass in 2015 decreased by only 1.0% compared to 2005.
+Program (ProGress III), the German Strategy for Sustainable Development (DNS) and the "Kreislaufwirtschaftsgesetz" (KrWG) include targets and metrics relevant for CE, hence are part of the assessment of CE metrics.
+Examples include decoupling of resource consumption and economic growth, high-quality recycling, and recovery of separately collected waste.
+The current indicator report by the federal statistical office shows an increase in total raw material productivity.33 However, it is debated whether this metric adequately reflects the optimisation of economy-wide resource use, as desired in a CE.34 Scientists argue that productivity indicators do not reflect resource consumption in absolute terms because economic growth might outpace productivity gains, resulting in an absolute increase in resource consumption.35 Additionally, the current DNS Indicator Report reveals that only marginal improvements to reach national targets in the context of SDG Goal 12 have been achieved.
+As an example, CO2 emissions from private households, including the emission content of consumer goods and emissions from the combustion of biomass in 2015, decreased by only 1.0% compared to 2005.

 There is a need to measure and compare CE-related targets.
-The assessment of political targets through performance measurement helps to steer governmental processes, as intended results are determined in advance, and monitoring frameworks help to evaluate progress against specific criteria.
-Progress monitoring requires metrics based on comparable data to inform political decision-makers and society.
-Performance measurement is widely used in the public sector, for example to reform initiatives.
-Performance measurement consists of five activities (1) defining what should be measured (2) selection of metrics, (3) collection of data, (4) analysing data, and (5) reporting.
-In this report, the measurement objective is the assessment of national progress towards CE.
+The assessment of political targets through performance measurement helps steer governmental processes, as intended results are determined in advance, and monitoring frameworks help evaluate progress against specific criteria.36 Progress monitoring requires metrics based on comparable data to inform political decision-makers and society.37 Performance measurement is widely used in the public sector, for example, to reform initiatives.
+Performance measurement consists of five activities (1) defining what should be measured, (2) selection of metrics, (3) collection of data, (4) analysing data, and (5) reporting.38 In this report, the measurement objective is the assessment of national progress towards a CE.
 National CE roadmaps and action plans differ greatly in scope and priorities on circular economy strategies.
 Therefore, CE metrics need to be tailored for a specific monitoring purpose.

 A CE monitoring should move from measuring circularity for its own sake to a more holistic approach, where CE metrics are considered by their contribution to socio-economic and environmental systems.
-The concept of a CE is now part of many political debates, however, the lack of a consistent definition of CE is leading to many different targets and priorities in policymaking and monitoring.
-In view of the landscape of existing CE metrics it becomes evident that there is no consistent classification available at any level of analysis for measuring the CE.
-As a result, several subjective methodological categorization frameworks evaluating different dimensions of CE exist today.
-A national CE monitoring framework should include metrics to evaluate CE related subject areas which are defined by political targets and process related metrics which evaluate different phases of the transition.
+The concept of a CE is now part of many political debates.
+However, the lack of a consistent definition of CE is leading to many different targets and priorities in policymaking and monitoring.
+Because of the landscape of existing CE metrics, it becomes evident that there is no consistent classification available at any level of analysis for measuring the CE.39 As a result, today, several subjective methodological categorisation frameworks evaluating different dimensions of CE exist.
+A national CE monitoring framework should include metrics to evaluate CE-related subject areas defined by political targets40 and process-related metrics that evaluate different phases of the transition.41

-Statistisches Bundesamt (Destatis) (2018)
+- 33 Statistisches Bundesamt (Destatis) (2018)

-&lt;sup>34 Geng et al. (2012)
+- 34 Geng et al. (2012)

-Rodriguez et al. (2020)
+- 35 Rodriguez et al. (2020)

-&lt;sup>36 Bevan and Hood (2006)
+- 36 Bevan and Hood (2006)

-&lt;sup>37 OECD (2011)
+- 37 OECD (2011)

-van Dooren (2015)
+- 38 van Dooren (2015)

+- 40 E.g., waste targets in a CE strategy require metrics for recycling and waste sent to landfill. - 41 Potting and Hanemaaijer (2018)

-&lt;sup>39 European Academies Science Advisory Council (EASAC) (2016); Haupt et al. (2017); Niero and Kalbar (2019); Potting et al. (2017); Saidani et al. (2019)
+39 European Academies Science Advisory Council (EASAC) (2016); Haupt et al. (2017); Niero and Kalbar (2019); Potting et al. (2017); Saidani et al. (2019)